-- a) a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office - b) there should be at least 2 judges for each competition - c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this - d) at National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI judge and 2 national judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national judges - e) at State Championships a minimum of 2 national PE judges must be used - f) effective 01/01/2015 all judges judging PE must be PE accredited and at least: D (Medium level) to judge all EA PE tests and FEI PE tests D (Elementary) to judge EA PE tests - g) PE seminars are to be conducted by a National PE Judge Educator - h) seminars are to be of one-day duration - i) for reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - j) participation certificates are to be issued to attendees - k) for reaccreditation, judges are required to attend a specific PE seminar every 3 years - I) to become a PE Judge, you must be E level or above to judge.
-You must also attend and participate in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: - a PE written theory test with a pass of at least 80% - one shadow judging which must at least cover Grades 1, 2 and 3.
-This shadow judging may take place at the PE seminar if sufficient - horses or it may take place in conjunction with another PE event - m) a PE accreditation seminar is to be held at least every 3 years
+- a) a list of accredited national Para-Equestrian judges is on the EA website or available from your EA state branch office - b) there should be at least 2 judges for each competition - c) where 2 judges are used one should be placed on the long side, if the arena layout provides for this - d) at National Championships: - if 3 judges are used, it is recommended, at the least, that they comprise 1 FEI PE judge and 2 national PE judges if a CPEDI then must have a minimum of 2 foreign FEI PE judges - if 5 judges are used, it is recommended, at the least, that they comprise 2 FEI PE judges and 3 national PE judges.
+If a CPEDI then there must be at least 3 foreign FEI PE judges - e) at State Championships a minimum of 2 national PE judges must be used - f) all judges judging PE must be PE accredited and at least: - a.
+D (Medium level) to judge all EA PE tests and FEI PE tests - b.
+E (Elementary) to judge EA PE tests - g) PE seminars are to be conducted by a National PE Judge Educator - h) seminars are to be of one-day duration - i) for re-accreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - j) participation certificates are to be issued to attendees - k) for reaccreditation, judges are required to attend a specific PE seminar every 3 years - to become a PE Judge, you must be E level or above to judge.
+You must also attend and participate in a full day PE seminar, and demonstrate satisfactory skills in 2 assessments: - a PE written theory test with a pass of at least 80% - one shadow judging which must at least cover Grades I, II and III.
+This shadow judging may take place at the PE seminar if sufficient horses or it may take place in conjunction with another PE event - I) a PE accreditation seminar is to be held at least every 3 years